iseanc/readme-generator/data/README.md

 ## Installation

-Clone the repo.
-From a terminal, switch to the folder and run `npm install`
+Clone the repo from GitHub, run npm i to install requirements, run node index.js to start.

 ## Usage

-Run the app from the terminal with `node index.js`.
+Follow prompts to enter README sections.
+When complete, README is copied to ./data folder.

 ## License